nervosnetwork/ckb/rpc/README.md

 Send new transaction into transaction pool

-If <block_hash> of <previsous_output> is not specified, loads the corresponding input cell.
+If <block_hash> of <previous_output> is not specified, loads the corresponding input cell.
 If <block_hash> is specified, load the corresponding input cell only if the corresponding block exist and contain this cell as output.

 #### Parameters